diegothucao/react-native-typescript-example/README.md

 # react-native-typescript-example
-This is an essential example to build react-native app using typescript
+This is an essential example to build react-native app using Typescript

 Step to run
 1. Checkou this respo